When Vision Fails: Text Attacks Against ViT and OCR

-\smallsection{Defended FairSeq} In this set of experiments, we evaluated an English to French machine translation model published with Facebook's FairSeq toolkit~\cite{ott2019fairseq}.
-The model is a transformer architecture~\cite{vaswani2017attention} trained on the WMT14 EN$\rightarrow$FR corpus~\cite{ott-etal-2018-scaling}.
+In this set of experiments, we evaluated an English to French machine translation model published with Facebook's FairSeq toolkit~\citep{ott2019fairseq}.
+The model is a transformer architecture~\citep{vaswani2017attention} trained on the WMT14 EN$\rightarrow$FR corpus~\citep{ott-etal-2018-scaling}.

-Following the retrofitted defense tactic previously proposed for Unicode attacks~\cite{boucher2021bad}, we placed the FairSeq EN$\rightarrow$FR model in a pipeline that first renders text input and performs OCR via TrOCR.
+Following the retrofitted defense tactic previously proposed for Unicode attacks~\citep{boucher2021bad}, we placed the FairSeq EN$\rightarrow$FR model in a pipeline that first renders text input and performs OCR via TrOCR.
 The output of TrOCR is then passed as input to the FairSeq model.
 The experiments generate adversarial examples using diacritics for inputs drawn from the test split of the WMT14 EN$\rightarrow$FR dataset.

-In \Cref{fig:translation} we plot the average chrF score~\cite{popovic-2015-chrf} -- a measure of translation quality selected as the similarity matric for this experiment -- relative to the reference translation as computed by sacreBLEU~\cite{post-2018-call}.
+In \Cref{fig:translation} we plot the average chrF score~\citep{popovic-2015-chrf} -- a measure of translation quality selected as the similarity metric for this experiment -- relative to the reference translation as computed by sacreBLEU~\citep{post-2018-call}.
 The results indicate a decreasing translation quality with increasing diacritics budget.